This article may contain compensated links. See our full disclosure here

-I also know that the pretty towns the sit on the shores of popular lakes Como, Maggiore and Garda are often crowded with tourists.
+I also know that the pretty towns that sit on the shores of popular lakes Como, Maggiore and Garda are often crowded with tourists.

 And then there is Lake Orta.

-Lake Orta, Piedmont, Italy
+Lake Orta – Piedmont, Italy

-Lying in the foothills of the Alps near the Swiss border, romantic Lake Orta is nestled among a dark green forest and rocky hills.
+Lying in the foothills of the Alps near the Swiss border, romantic Lago di Orta (Lake Orta) is nestled among a dark green forest and rocky hills.

 We visited Lake Orta driving en route to Lake Como from a summer alpine break in Switzerland.
 After descending from the Alps you head west away from Lake Maggiore along a winding road that hugs the lake.

 Orta San Giulio

 Dating back to Roman times, the town claimed its place in history through its association with the Bishops of Novara from the 6th to 18th centuries and later under the rule of Victor Emmanuel Duke of Savoy and Aosta.

-To reach the main square Piazza Motta on the banks of lake, you must wander through idyllic medieval streets and laneways.
-Make time to stop and admire the baroque Chiesa parrocchiale di Santa Maria Assunta that looks royally down over the town and the lake.
-The piazza is lined with relaxed restaurants, bars and gelaterie and is home to a delightful loggia and the tree lined waterfront.
-We enjoyed a delicious family lunch at Venus restaurant while the lake waters lapped at the shores just metres from our feet.
+Piazza Motta is where you will find relaxed restaurants and bars.
+It is also home to a delightful loggia and the tree lined waterfront.
+We enjoyed a delicious family lunch at Venus restaurant while the lake waters lapped at the shores just meters from our feet.